International private banking conjures up images of private jets, secret accounts, Swiss accents, and exclusivity.

 Additionally, those from lower wealth brackets who are investing low sums will have less negotiating power when it comes to mandates, terms, and fees.

 In the international private banking world, each private bank and private banker has different client preferences and caters to different wealth brackets.
-For example, some banks will happily accept clients with US $1 million while others might require US $5 million or more.
+For example, some banks accept clients with US $1 million while others require US $5 million or more.